-Those awarded the Associate Degree Nursing Scholarship may receive up to *$8,000 for one year of school.
+The Associate Degree Nursing Scholarship may award up to $8,000 for one year of school and can be awarded up to three (3) times.
 If awarded, recipients agree to twelve (12) month service obligation practicing full time, direct patient care at a qualified facility in California.
-Applicants can be awarded up to three (3) times.

 To be eligible for the Associate Degree Nursing Scholarship, the applicant must: